Basis-Theory/basistheory-integration-guides/collections/guides/collect_charge_cards_js/index.md

 Basis Theory is here to make sure you can keep the lowest level of PCI compliance while retaining your ability to use your card data whenever and however you need to.
 We enable you to capture cards via form elements, exchange or forward that data to any other approved vendor or processor, and continue to grow and extend your business into its next growth cycle!

-If you'd like to follow along with this guide from scratch, we suggest creating Vanilla JS sandbox using <a href="http://codesandbox.io/">codesandbox.io</a> and getting started from there!
+If you'd like to follow along with this guide from scratch, we suggest creating a new Vanilla JS sandbox using <a href="http://codesandbox.io/">codesandbox.io</a> and getting started from there!
 Want to jump right into our sample app? <a href="https://codesandbox.io/s/github/Basis-Theory/basis-theory-js-examples/tree/master/collect-atomic-cards-with-elements">Find it here!</a>

 ### Table of contents
 {: .no_toc .text-delta }